Reducing customer support contacts by closing the gaps in the order experience.

 Check progress at a glance

-(Future) Add or edit items after the order was placed
+(Future) Add or edit items on a live order

 Problems